hyt0617/flexible-jekyll/_posts/2019-11-11-draft_get_started.md

     └───charts
 ```

-This folder struct is slightly different with draft default struct, and I prefer to use the [golang's project layout](https://github.com/golang-standards/project-layout), I'll show how to ajust it to the standard's layout.
+This folder struct is slightly different with draft default struct, and I prefer to use the [golang's project layout](https://github.com/golang-standards/project-layout), I'll show how to adjust it to the standard's layout.
 And Create the deployment folder first,

 ```
 mkdir deployment